-Is Blood Pressure (BP) less than 185/110 mmHg?
+Is blood pressure (BP) less than 185/110 mmHg?

-After reviewing the inclusion/exclusion criteria for IV thrombolysis use, the patient is eligible to receive the drug.
+After reviewing the inclusion/exclusion criteria for IV thrombolytic use, the patient is eligible to receive the drug.
 Current blood pressure is the last inclusion criteria.

 Blood pressure (BP) measurements are vital and must be obtained frequently, especially in the early management of AIS.
-If the patient is a potential thrombolysis candidate, interventions to control BP should be initiated immediately.
-Target BP goals for patients eligible for IV thrombolysis is < 185/110 mmHg, and once IV thrombolysis is initiated, BP must be maintained below 180/105 mmHg for 24 hours after administration of IV thrombolysis to limit the risk of intracranial hemorrhage.
+If the patient is a potential thrombolytic candidate, interventions to control BP should be initiated immediately.
+The target BP goal for patients eligible to receive IV thrombolytics is < 185/110 mmHg; and once the IV thrombolytic is initiated, BP must be maintained < 180/105 mmHg for 24 hours after administration to lower the risk of intracranial hemorrhage.
 A strategy for careful BP lowering should be employed while ensuring large fluctuations in BP once at goal are limited.

-Steps can be taken to lower blood pressure so as to make the patient eligible for thrombolysis.
+Steps can be taken to lower blood pressure so as to make the patient eligible to receive thrombolytics.
 See the ENLS: Pharmacotherapy protocol for dosing.
-Note that while the FDA has lifted absolute target BP numbers, the AHA/ASA guidelines still recommend getting and keeping BP down below 185/110 to start thrombolysis and even lower below 180/105 while thrombolysis is infusing.
+Note that while the FDA has lifted absolute target BP numbers, the AHA/ASA guidelines still recommend maintaining BP below 185/110 mmHg to start thrombolytics and even lower, at less than 180/105 mmHg, while the thrombolytic is infusing (if alteplase is given).